 Main clients: the British Museum; Royal College of Music; V&A Museum; National Maritime Museum; The Puerto Rico Science, Technology and Research Trust; The Horniman Museum and Gardens; Maidstone Museum; Museum of London among others.

-I’m a Photographer and Educator, with 30 years’ experience, working mainly in the Cultural Heritage sector.
+I’m a Photographer and Educator based in Devon, with 30 years’ experience, working mainly in the Cultural Heritage sector.
 Here I’ve been photographing artwork, 2D and 3D over many years.
 A recent commission was to digitise 10,000 35mm negatives from the Beaford Archive and work them to positive images for their Hidden Histories website.
-Currently I’m photographing sculpture for ArtUK.
+Last year I completed my work of photographing sculpture for ArtUK.
+Since lockdown I've added photogrammetry to my portfolio, and have been making virtual 3D models of museum objects.
 I’m still learning my trade, keeping abreast of technology, seeking out new challenges, forever questioning, striving for perfection and being the biggest critic of my work.

 I have nearly thirty years experience as a freelance cameraman/photographer and am now based in The Cotswolds near Stroud.
 An art history background has led me to specialise in photographing paintings and works on paper and video work includes shooting documentaries, infommercials and presentations for websites and TV.

 Presenter of Hot Shots, Photography MasterClass in Architecture, for Discovery Programme.
 Judge for the Association of Photography Awards.
 He has an ongoing project, photographing artists in their studios.
 Hugh specialises in 360 degree Virtual Reality imaging, and high resolution photography of Art Works for reproduction and publication